Abdul-ahmed/python-blockchain-technology-wealthcoin/README.md

 Once a block is added to the blockchain, it becomes a permanent part of the ledger.
 Modifying or tampering with the data within a block is extremely difficult due to the cryptographic hashing and the distributed nature of the blockchain network.

 The chaining of blocks together forms a continuous and sequential record of transactions, creating the blockchain.
 As new blocks are added to the chain, the blockchain grows, providing a historical and transparent record of all the transactions and activities that have occurred on the network.
+[Source: ChatGPT]

 ## Cryptographic Hash
 A cryptographic hash function is a mathematical algorithm that takes an input (data of any size) and produces a fixed-size string of characters, which is the hash value or hash output.
 The key properties of a cryptographic hash function are: